Barnakrum/CountryInfo/readme.md

 -   [ ] Add search funcionality
 -   [x] Change a tags to proper useNavigate(\*<Link></Link> component) links
 -   [ ] Fix performence and styling of Country list page
+-   [ ] Fix countries without weather data to display properly
+-   [ ] Move header inside router
+-   [ ] Move data from grid in country display to new reusable component

 ### Add more data for country display